 a) both installed: heavy flickering and at maximum brightness they turn off

-b) only one installed and the other empty lamp holder: as above
+b) only one installed and the other empty lamp: as above

-c) One installed and the other lamp holder with the old halogen: everything ok
+c) an installed and the other lamp holder with the old halogen: everything ok

-Electrotechnically speaking I do not explain it so much, but I think it has to do with a speech
+Electrotechnically speaking I don't explain it so much, but I think I have a speech

 Like the one addressed by talking about the resistance.

-2. If with the halogen lamp in parallel to the LED one everything works, it is definitely a matter of minimum load.
-At this point, either replace the dimmer (with one prepared for LED lamps) or install the resistance in parallel.
-Take into account, as explained in the article, that the resistance can heat up and is powered by high voltage.
+If with the halogen lamp in parallel to the LED one everything works, it is certainly a minimum load issue.
+At this point, either replace the dimmer (with one prepared for LED lamps) or install the parallel resistance.
+Take into account, as explained in the article, that the resistance can heat and is powered by high voltage.